im-somax/im-somax/README.md

 I'm a Software   Developer with an avid interest in Data Structures, Algorithms, and Optimization.
 As a core programmer, I love taking challenges and love being part of the solution.

-🌱 I’m currently exploring: Web Development.
+🌱 I’m currently exploring: Snowflake and DBT fundamentals.

 🔭 I’m currently working on : My Problem Solving Skills.